dinane/self/README.md

 #### If I am your direct manager
 I will schedule 1:1 meetings with you at least weekly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule extra time for topics coming from me.
 We can work together to decide on timing that works for you.

-#### If I am your manager's manager, and you are a team lead
+#### If I am your manager's manager and you are a team lead
 I will schedule 1:1 meetings with you at least monthly.
 I will always start by asking how you're doing.
 I expect that you will bring at least one topic for us to discuss to your 1:1.
 If your topic or topics take up the entire time, I may schedule extra time for topics coming from me.

-#### If you are an engineer on one of my teams, but I am not your direct manager
+#### If you are an engineer on one of my teams but I am not your direct manager
 I will schedule 1:1 meetings with you at your request.
 I am open to chatting any time you want.
 This time is for you.
 I'm happy to talk about anything that interests you: your own work, your team, your manager, or things happening across the company.
 I also host open office hours from time to time and will post about them in slack.

 ### Goals